-In addition, Bill is active in the Firm’s pro bono and charitable efforts.
-He has advised numerous organizations on their formation and qualification as section 501(c)(3) tax-exempt entities.
+In addition, Bill serves as a pro bono coordinator for the firm, advising numerous organizations on their formation and qualification as section 501(c)(3) tax-exempt entities.
 Also, Bill has represented several Holocaust survivors who have been successful in receiving pension benefits for work done in Nazi ghettos.

 Mr. Belitsky earned a B.A. in Economics from New York University in 2001 and a J.D. from Fordham University School of Law in 2006.
 During law school, he was the recipient of the “2006 John D. Feerick Award” for excellence in the field of alternative dispute resolution.
 He also was named “Regional ABA Negotiation Competition Champion” in 2004.
 Since 2009, Mr. Belitsky has served as an Adjunct Professor for the Alternative Dispute Resolution class at Fordham University School of Law.

 Gabelli Multimedia Trust Closes Series G Cumulative Preferred Stock Offering

 Eaton Vance Distributors Launches Suite of First Unit Investment Trusts

 SEC Adopts New Rule for Fund of Funds Arrangements

 PH COVID-19 Client Alert Series: Regulatory and Practical Issues Facing Registered Investment Companies and Investment Advisers

 March 17, 2020

 SEC Proposes to Modernize Regulation of the Use of Derivatives by Registered Investment Companies